Napoleon in the Prison of Nice in 1794

 Napoleon in the Prison of Nice in 1794 is an 1841 history painting by the British artist Edward Matthew Ward.
-It depicts a scene from the French Revolution when the young Napoleon Bonaparte, then a brigadier of artillery, was briefly imprisoned in Nice due to his links to the recently fallen government of Maximilien Robespierre.
+It depicts a scene from the French Revolution when Napoleon, then a brigade general in the French Revolutionary Army, was briefly imprisoned in Nice due to his links to the recently fallen government of Maximilien Robespierre.
 Ward was a young artist and member of The Clique who produced a number of historical scenes during his career.

 The painting was bought by the Duke of Wellington for his London residence Apsley House, one of a number of works he acquired featuring his former enemy Napoleon.
 It remains part of the Wellington Collection at Apsley.

-An 1845 version of the painting is now in the Victoria Art Gallery in Bath.
+An 1845 version of the painting is now in the Victoria Art Gallery, in Bath.